 In Newtonian mechanics, the rate of change of momentum of a (massive) particle is proportional to the acceleration:

 In Relativistic mechanics, these quantities are not proportional.
-In fact, an accelerating massive particle can never reach speed $c$ but the momentum can reach arbitrarily large values.
+In fact, an accelerating massive particle can never reach speed c but the momentum can reach arbitrarily large values.

 This is because relativistic momentum is a non-linear function of velocity

-which diverges as $v \rightarrow c$.
+which diverges as v→c.

-In the special case of a massless particle, which must travel at speed $c$ in all frames, the numerator and denominator in the above are zero so, by this formula, the momentum of a massless particle is indeterminate.
+In the special case of a massless particle, which must travel at speed c in all frames, the numerator and denominator in the above are zero so, by this formula, the momentum of a massless particle is indeterminate.

 However, the relativistic energy-momentum relation